 The Advisory Agreement will automatically terminate within the meaning of the 1940 Act and related SEC guidance and interpretations in the event of its assignment.
 In accordance with the 1940 Act, without payment of any penalty, we may terminate the Advisory Agreement with the Adviser upon 60 days' written notice.
 The decision to terminate the agreement may be made by a majority our Board or the stockholders holding a majority of the outstanding shares of our common stock.
 See "Advisory Agreement-Removal of Adviser" below.
-In addition, without payment of any penalty, the Adviser may generally terminate the Advisory Agreement upon 60 days' written notice and, in certain circumstances, the Adviser may only be able to terminate the Advisory Agreement upon 120 days' written notice.
+In addition, without payment of any penalty, the Adviser may generally terminate the Advisory Agreement upon 120 days' written notice.

-Removal of Advise
+Removal of Adviser

-The Adviser may be removed our Board or by the affirmative vote of a Majority of the Outstanding Shares.
+The Adviser may be removed by our Board or by the affirmative vote of a Majority of the Outstanding Shares.
 "Majority of the Outstanding Shares" means the lesser of (1) 67% or more of the outstanding shares of our common stock present at a meeting, if the holders of more than 50% of the outstanding shares of our common stock are present or represented by proxy or (2) a majority of outstanding shares of our common stock.